tirmisula/tirmisula.github.io/content/posts/variational-autoencoder.md

 z \rarr \text{Decoder}(\theta) \rarr \tilde{x}
 $$

-Combining encoder and decoder together we have:
+Combining encoder and decoder together we have the VAE structure:

 $$
 \text{For each obsevation $x^{(i)}, i=1\cdots N$} \\\